"The Show Must Not Go On"

 time this episode aired, a buncha our local theatres started

 closing due to economic woes.
-Even when it was a sad thing,
+Even when it was a sad

-city seems less vital since they started closing.
+I think my city seems less vital since they started closing.

 "God made human beings to dream together and to inspire each

 other."
 I love that Tess quote.
-TBAA really made that
+TBAA really made

-"Ask God for inspiration and then use it to inspire others."
+"Ask God for inspiration and then use it to inspire

+others."
 Another from Tess.